 Should you be using Zelle, Venmo, or PayPal to collect rent or a landlord-specific system like Landlord Studio?

 There are a number of different ways you can collect rent online, but they’re not all created equal.
-Before you commit to a payment platform, you need to know which ones have fees, the transfer limits, the control each platform gives you, and what each platform allows when paying and collecting rent.
+Before you commit to a payment platform, you need to know which ones have fees, the transfer limits, the control each platform gives you over incominng payments, and what each platform allows when paying and collecting rent.

-In this article, we explore the pros and cons of using the Zelle, Venmo, or Paypal for collecting rent, and compare them against Landlord Studio, an industry-specific rent collection software.
+In this article, we explore the pros and cons of using payment apps such as Zelle, Venmo, or Paypal for rent collection, and compare them against Landlord Studio, a purpose-built rent collection software designed for landlords.

 Zelle functions as a payment platform that facilitates fee-free money transfers between bank accounts.
 While its primary purpose revolves around seamless money exchanges among friends, family, and trusted individuals, it can also be used for online rent collection.